heymarco/heymarco.github.io/_posts/2023-07-11-parallel_execution.md

 ## Conclusion

 This post describes one way of leveraging multiprocessing to speed up machine learning experiments.
-I like about this method that it creates a clear structure in the script: 1) set up the experiment, 2) run the experiment using multiprocessing, 3) obtain the result once every execution has finished.
+I like about this method that it creates a clear structure in the script:
+1. set up the experiment,
+2. run the experiment using multiprocessing,
+3. obtain the result once every execution has finished.

 I found this to improve the maintainability and readability of my code.
-You can check out this [gist](https://gist.github.com/heymarco/0dea6fc8121b8639d8702687a97a8c54) for a minimal working example of what I have shown in this post.
+You can check out this [gist](https://gist.github.com/heymarco/0dea6fc8121b8639d8702687a97a8c54) for a minimal working example of what I have shown.

-On my Thinkpad P14s with 8 cores and 16 threads, parallel execution speeds up sequential execution by a factor of around 2.5; machines with a greater number of CPU cores will achieve an even higher speedup.
+On my Thinkpad P14s with 8 cores and 16 threads, parallel execution speeds up sequential execution by a factor of around 2.5, but machines with more cores can achieve a much higher speedup.

 In my upcoming post, I will describe how I log my scientific experiments.
 Stay tuned!